Originally published: Oct 16th/2018; Updated: June 11th/2019

 Signs baby is hungry

-reaching for the breast
+- Reaching for the breast

-sucking on his/her fist
+- Sucking on his/her fist

-smacking his lips
+- Smacking his lips

 Feeding on demand implies that you stay alert to your baby’s signs of hunger and honour them regardless of the time of day (or night!).

-Is it enough milk?
+How milk is enough?
 How to know if you are feeding your newborn adequately?